By Pacific Island Times News Staff

 “The Ypao Point property holds deep familial significance for the Perez family, serving as an important link to their history and heritage,” said Lt.
 Gov. Josh Tenorio.

-Pending in federal court is a request for an injunction filed by Attorney General Douglas Moylan to stop the Guam Housing and Urban Renewal Authority from seizing private properties in Mangilao.
+Pending in federal court is a request for an injunction filed by Attorney General Douglas Moylan seeking to block the Guam Housing and Urban Renewal Authority’s acquisition of the Mangilao properties.

 Subscribe to